 Where you have provided your consent to the collection, processing and transfer of your personal data, you may withdraw that consent at any time.
 This will not affect the lawfulness of data processing based on consent before it is withdrawn.
 To withdraw your consent please contact us at E-Sign UK ltd, 5th floor Horton House, Exchange Flags, Liverpool L2 3PF

 8.1 We will take reasonable technical and organisational precautions to prevent the loss, misuse or alteration of your personal information.
-Article 32 of the General Data Protection Regulation (GDPR) requires Data Controllers and Data Processors to implement technical and organizational measures that ensure a level of data security appropriate for the level of risk presented by processing personal data.
+Article 32 of the General Data Protection Regulation (GDPR) requires Data Controllers and Data Processors to implement technical and organisational measures that ensure a level of data security appropriate for the level of risk presented by processing personal data.

 In addition, Article 32 specifies that the Data Controller or Data Processor must take steps to ensure that any natural person with access to personal data does not process the data except on instruction of the controller, processor, European Union law, or member state law.